Are you curious about how to use watercolor pencils? Learn these easy techniques for using these fun pencils in your artwork.

 Many of these brands sell open-stock pencils, so you can buy the colors you love instead of a set.

-That also means that it's easy to replace your most-used colors when you've worn the pencil down too much.
+That also means replacing your most-used colors is easy when you’ve worn the pencil down too much.

 If you're having trouble finding them, they're also called water-soluble pencils by some brands.